mmlacak/crochess/docs/source/libcc/paths.rst

 Description
 -----------

-Position a piece have at the beginning of its ply is its initial position.
+Position a piece have at the very beginning of its ply is its initial position.

 Position from which a piece starts its ply is a starting position.

-Most of the time initial and starting positions are the same, but not always.
+Most of the time initial and starting positions are the same, but not always;
-If positions are not the same, a piece is repositioned from initial onto starting position, before commencing its ply.
+if not the same, a piece is repositioned from initial onto starting position, before commencing its ply.

 Path is a list of steps a piece can take from its starting position to a destination.

-Some pieces can have multiple, different paths connecting the same starting position and destination; route is collection of all those paths.
+Some pieces can have different paths connecting the same starting position and destination; route is collection of all those paths.

-In a single ply, from its starting position a piece can have multiple legal destinations, so it can take multiple routes; each route can have multiple paths;
-along each path a piece can interact with multiple other pieces.
+In a single ply, from its starting position a piece can have many legal destinations, so it can take multiple routes; each route can have a few paths; along each path a piece can encounter other pieces, each with a few possible interactions, each leading to different paths.

+For instance, one can encounter opponent's Starchild along its path; depending on a piece moving, possible interactions with the Starchild might include:

+    * transparency, piece continues its movement as if nothing happened
+    * divergence, piece changes its direction, continues moving
+    * capture, thus ending its ply, and a move
+    * activation, ending its ply, but starting Starchild's
+    * initiating sense-journey

+If a piece above was e.g. a Centaur or a Serpent, it could also have multiple paths towards said Starchild.
+Even pieces with straight movement (e.g. Bishop) could encounter Shaman earlier in the ply, and diverge from it towards the Starchild above.

 .. _lbl-libcc-paths-path: